Deep Learning for Instance Retrieval: A Survey: Introduction

-Finding a desired image can require a search among thousands, millions, or even billions of images.
-Hence, searching efficiently is as critical as searching accurately, to which continued efforts have been devoted \cite{babenko2015aggregating}, \cite{zheng2018sift}, \cite{cao2016deep}, \cite{kalantidis2016cross}, \cite{furuta2018efficient}.
-To enable accurate and efficient retrieval of massive image collections, \emph{compact yet rich feature representations} are at the core of CBIR.
+In many real world applications, IIR is usually to find a desired image requiring a search among thousands, millions, or even billions of images.
+Hence, searching efficiently is as critical as searching accurately, to which continued efforts have been devoted \cite{babenko2015aggregating},\cite{zhang2016hyperlink},\cite{kalantidis2016cross}.
+To enable accurate and efficient retrieval over a large-scale image collection, \emph{developing compact yet discriminative feature representations} is at the core of IIR.

-In the past two decades, remarkable progress has been made in image feature representations, which mainly consist of two important periods: feature engineering and feature learning (particularly deep learning).
-In the feature engineering era (\ie pre-deep learning), the field was dominated by milestone hand-engineered feature descriptors, such as the Scale-Invariant Feature Transform (SIFT) \cite{lowe2004distinctive}.
-The feature learning stage, the deep learning era since 2012, begins with artificial neural networks, particularly the breakthrough ImageNet and the Deep Convolutional Neural Network (DCNN) AlexNet \cite{krizhevsky2012imagenet}.
-Since then, deep learning has impacted a broad range of research areas, since DCNNs can learn powerful feature representations with multiple levels of abstraction directly from data.
-Deep learning techniques have attracted enormous attention and have brought about considerable breakthroughs in many computer vision tasks, including image classification~\cite{krizhevsky2012imagenet}, \cite{he2016deep}, \cite{huang2017densely}, object detection~\cite{ren2015faster}, and image retrieval~\cite{kalantidis2016cross}, \cite{wan2014deep}, \cite{alzu2015semantic}.
+During the past two decades, startling progress has been witnessed in image representation which mainly consists of two important periods, \ie feature engineering and deep learning.
+In the feature engineering era, the field was dominated by various milestone handcrafted image representations like SIFT \cite{lowe2004distinctive} and Bag of visual Words (BoW) \cite{sivic2003video}.
+The deep learning era was reignited in 2012 when a Deep Convolutional Neural Network (DCNN) referred as ``AlexNet'' \cite{krizhevsky2012imagenet} won the first place in the ImageNet classification contest with a breakthrough reduction in classification error rate.
+Since then, the dominating role of SIFT like local descriptors has been replaced by data driven Deep Neural Networks (DNNs) which can learn powerful feature representations with multiple levels of abstraction directly from data.
+During the past decade, DNNs have set the state of the art in various classical computer vision tasks, including image classification~\cite{krizhevsky2012imagenet},\cite{he2016deep}, object detection~\cite{ren2015faster}, semantic segmentation \cite{minaee2021image}, and image retrieval~\cite{wan2014deep}.

-Excellent surveys for traditional image retrieval can be found in \cite{smeulders2000content}, \cite{lew2006content}, \cite{zheng2018sift}.
-This paper, in contrast, focuses on deep learning based methods.
-A comparison of our work with other published surveys~\cite{zheng2018sift}, \cite{alzu2015semantic}, \cite{li2016socializing}, \cite{zhou2017recent} is shown in Table~\ref{SurveyCompare}.
-Deep learning for image retrieval is comprised of the essential stages shown in Figure~\ref{PipelineofImageRetrieval} and various methods, focusing on one or more stages, have been proposed to improve retrieval accuracy and efficiency.
-In this survey, we include comprehensive details about these methods, including feature fusion methods and network fine-tuning strategies \etc, motivated by the following questions that have been driving research in this domain: \begin{enumerate} \item \emph{By using off-the-shelf models only, how do deep features outperform hand-crafted features?}

-\item \emph{In case of domain shifts across training datasets, how can we adapt off-the-shelf models to maintain or even improve retrieval performance?}